mrossinek/cobib/CONTRIBUTING.md

 ## Releasing [Repository admins only]
 To create a new release you should do the following steps:
+1. Update the version number in `src/cobib/__init__.py`
-0. Update the version number in `src/cobib/__init__.py` and the man page
+2. Update the version number and publication date in the `Makefile`
-1. Update the [changelog](CHANGELOG.md) including the link to pypi
+3. Update the [changelog](CHANGELOG.md) including the link to pypi
-2. Commit, tag and push to Gitlab
+4. Commit, tag and push to Gitlab
-3. Ensure you have the following packages installed: `pip install build twine`
+5. Ensure you have the following packages installed: `pip install build twine`
-4. Create the release wheel and archive files: `python -m build`
+6. Create the release wheel and archive files: `python -m build`
-5. Publish the new release on pypi: `python -m twine upload dist/cobib-VERSION*`
+7. Publish the new release on pypi: `python -m twine upload dist/cobib-VERSION*`
-6. Create a release on Gitlab (and Github) by adding the changelog section to the tag release notes
+8. Create a release on Gitlab (and Github) by adding the changelog section to the tag release notes
-7. Trigger the manual CI action `pages`, which will update the online documentation.
+9. Trigger the manual CI action `pages`, which will update the online documentation.